 In June 2017, the Government of Canada launched the Women’s Voice and Leadership (WVL) Program as part of its Feminist International Assistance Policy, to provide women’s rights organizations and networks with direct funding that will help reduce their funding gap and advance gender equality and women’s rights in developing countries.

-We are pleased to announce that in the Caribbean, the initiative is being implemented by The MATCH International Women’s Fund (The MATCH Fund), in partnership with The Astraea Lesbian Foundation for Justice (Astraea).
-The MATCH Fund is Canada’s sole global fund for women, girls, and transgender people.
+We are pleased to announce that in the Caribbean, the initiative is being implemented by The Equality Fund (formerly The MATCH International Women’s Fund), in partnership with The Astraea Lesbian Foundation for Justice (Astraea).
+The Equality Fund is Canada’s sole global fund for women, girls, and transgender people.
 This five-year (2019-2024) initiative will be implemented alongside women’s rights organizations and LBTIQ groups investing in their strategies and priorities for change and strengthening the women’s movement as a whole in the Caribbean.
 The initiative seeks to provide support towards the diverse challenges faced in the region, and towards building sustainable and well-resourced feminist and gender justice movements.

 Some of the challenges Caribbean women’s rights organizations and LBTIQ groups face while trying to address critical issues include gender-based violence and sexual and reproductive health rights.
 In most Caribbean countries, poverty is higher among women than men, which is particularly evident among women-headed households.
 Lesbian, bisexual, and trans* (LBT) women also face significant discrimination and stigma.
 One of the main challenges faced by many women’s rights and LBTIQ organizations and groups is the lack of predictable funding and reliance on volunteer work.